botswana-combination-prevention-project/bcpp-v1/bhp066/README.rst

 v1.2.3

-you will also need to add in bhp066 (where manage.py is) two repos
+you will also need to add in bhp066 (where manage.py is) three repos

 git clone git@gitserver:edc
-git clone git@gitserver:lis
+git clone git@gitserver:edc_templates templates git clone git@gitserver:lis

 project structure is